Bug report #16845

 So my perspective is surely it's not that hard to migrate an older 2.99 project file, just make it easier for me to test your development software, because I can stop testing it right now and refuse to upgrade to the latest development release and migrate the project files until 3.0 comes out.

-#4 Updated by Regis Haubourg over 3 years ago
+#4 Updated by Regis Haubourg almost 4 years ago

 Patrick, some thoughts.
 You provide hard work in testing, which is very valuable for all of us, but in the same time you make harsh judgments, which may be counter productive.